GokselOnal/UniversityManagementSystem/README.md

 # University Management System

-This Project is created for universities.
+This Project is created for Goksel University.
 System keeps information about students, teachers and so on. <br>
 There are three types of account;

 1) Admin